google/travel-impact-model/README.md

 **CORSIA**: Carbon Offsetting and Reduction Scheme for International Aviation, a carbon offset and reduction scheme to curb the aviation impact on climate change developed by the International Civil Aviation Organization.

-**Radiative Forcing (RF):** Radiative Forcing is the instantaneous difference in radiative energy flux stemming from a climate perturbation, measured at the top of the atmosphere.

 **Effective Radiative Forcing (ERF):** Radiative forcing effects can create rapid responses in the troposphere, which can either enhance or reduce the flux over time, and makes RF a difficult proxy for calculating long-term climate